Ted Kaczynski: High school

 Kaczynski attended Evergreen Park Community High School, where he excelled academically.
 He played the trombone in the marching band and was a member of the mathematics, biology, coin, and German clubs.
 In 1996, a former classmate said: "He was never really seen as a person, as an individual personality ...
 He was always regarded as a walking brain, so to speak."
 During this period, Kaczynski became intensely interested in mathematics, spending hours studying and solving advanced problems.
 He became associated with a group of like-minded boys interested in science and mathematics, known as the "briefcase boys" due to their penchant for carrying briefcases.

 Throughout high school, Kaczynski was ahead of his classmates academically.
 Placed in a more advanced mathematics class, he soon mastered the material.
 He skipped the eleventh grade, and, by attending summer school, he graduated at age 15.
 Kaczynski was one of his school's five National Merit finalists and was encouraged to apply to Harvard University.
-While still at age 15, he was accepted to Harvard and entered the university on a scholarship in 1958 at age 16.
+While still age 15, he was accepted to Harvard and entered the university on a scholarship in 1958 at age 16.
 A high school classmate later said Kaczynski was emotionally unprepared: "They packed him up and sent him to Harvard before he was ready ...
 He didn't even have a driver's license."